 To meet the exacting demands of navigating and docking large vessels, the measurement of low speed, precise heading and Rate of Turn is of outmost importance to the Pilot.
 And when size and weight are almost as important, the 2nd edition of the 100 % wireless ADX XR Concept – the XR2 is now smaller, lighter, more rugged and even more durable.

 Just recently our highly skilled engineers have concluded their most difficult project in our history.
 The challenge was to make the lightweight PPU even lighter.
 The outcome was the XR2.
 Just to highlight a few of the feature the size is probably the first thing you see.
 Only 600 grams and so small you may put it in your Pilot Jacket pocket.
-Battery time is just out of any league, more than 24 hours in one charge and the possibility to use the sensors as a Pilot Plug or a semi-independent unit to a fully independent unit makes it also probably the most versatile PPU on the market.
-You have three solutions in one setup.
-So for a Pilot jumping from one vessel to another he is now equipped to tackle any challenge with “Ease of Mind”
+Battery time is just out of any league, more than 24 hours on one charge and the possibility to use the sensors as a Pilot Plug or a Dual Mode setup, to a fully independent unit makes it also probably the most versatile PPU on the market.
+You have three solutions in one.
+So for a Pilot jumping from one vessel to another he or she is now equipped to tackle any challenge with “Ease of Mind”

 *At 20 m baseline